icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

 ______

-29. ***(Optional)*** Install ELKSTACK7.x to monitor,log and audit activity.
-ELK stands for

-Elasticsearch - Logstash - Kibana.
-Each of these systems makes up a system to

-     #gather,setup collections and vizualize realtime data from your network.
-I needed this for

-     #this lab setup to monitor and test resources on vm's,SDN routers and switch.
+29. ***(Optional)*** Install the ELKSTACK 7.x to monitor,log and audit activity.
+ELK stands for Elasticsearch & Logstash & Kibana.
+Each of these systems makes up a system to gather,setup collections and vizualize realtime data from your network.
+I needed this for this lab setup to monitor and test resources on vm's,SDN routers and switch.

 ```